New & Upcoming Releases

 The colorful 5.6-mile Keeseville, Ausable Chasm & Lake Champlain Railroad hauled several U.S. Presidents, was featured in Silent Film Era serials, and moved heavy granite cornerstones for famous landmarks from 1890 to 1924.
 For a time, nearly 50,000 annual passengers rode its standard gauge rails behind steam and electric power.
 We've reassembled many of the scattered pieces of this phantom route into a memorable two hour journey from the Burlington waterfront, across the Lake, to the Ausable River Valley.
-Take a sneak peak at the four-minute trailer on our YouTube Channel.

 This 2-1/2 hour adventure tracks the Delaware & Hudson/Canadian Pacific's colorful route from Rouses Point to Whitehall, New York.
 Experience vintage 1940s-1970s film, videos from the 1980s to the present, historic photos, maps, ephemera, interviews, anecdotes and more.
 Historians share rail tales as trains roll from the Canadian border, along Lake Champlain, to the Champlain Division terminus at Whitehall.
 Enjoy behind-the-scenes and trackside footage of local wayfreights, switchers, mainline freights and passenger trains.
 Bonus features include D&H power still wearing lightning stripes in 2017, and a phantom ride over the Keeseville, Ausable Chasm & Lake Champlain Railroad.
 Then and now views of the original Plattsburgh and Montreal mainline are also explored.